 Boise, Idaho’s capital and the home of Boise State University, is filled with a diverse array of arts, culture, and outdoor recreation centered around the university and downtown area.
 Boise’s close proximity to outdoor recreation, exciting culinary scene, and vibrant downtown make it a great destination for an extended stay.
 Whether you’re traveling to watch a game, attending an event or just spending some time with your student, here are some suggestions for an action-packed visit.

 If you’re traveling for sports, start by checking the latest athletic schedule for upcoming home games or events.
-For a special discount on tickets, click this link and use promo code VISIT.
 There is a large tailgating community in Boise, so plan to spend some time with fellow fans before the football game and take the downtown shuttle to get to and from the games with ease.
-If you’re a baseball fan, take note: Boise State’s new team will take the field for its first official game on February 28, 2020.

 Culture & History